Drug & Alcohol Rehab Bradford & Near Bradford

 Detoxing alone puts individuals at risk of serious withdrawal symptoms, and those who are fortunate to succeed are still at high risk of relapse due to the lack of therapy.

-Therapy is essential for identifying the triggers which caused addiction in the first place and remain a threat to sobriety, and without this treatment individuals have no defences against relapse.
+Therapy at rehab is essential for identifying the triggers which caused addiction in the first place and remain a threat to sobriety, and without this treatment individuals have no defences against relapse.

-Detoxing and undergoing therapy in a safe environment and with the support of medical specialists is invaluable, and no doubt the most effective way of combatting addiction despite the time and money it requires.
+Detoxing and undergoing therapy at a drug and alcohol rehab in a safe environment and with the support of medical specialists is invaluable, and no doubt the most effective way of combatting addiction despite the time and money it requires.

 Do I Have to Tell My Boss About Alcohol Rehab Bradford?